1. OMOP GIS Vocabulary Package

 The OMOP GIS (Geographic Information System) Vocabulary Package is designed to elevate data-driven healthcare research by enabling the integration of spatial, environmental, behavioral, socioeconomic, phenotypic, and toxin-related determinants of health into standardized data structures.
 This comprehensive framework facilitates a multi-dimensional understanding of health outcomes, accounting for both external environmental exposures and intrinsic patient characteristics.

 This package is a vital extension of the OMOP CDM, addressing the growing need to contextualize healthcare data with external environmental and societal factors.
-Developed and maintained by the GIS Working Group, this package provides vocabularies, scripts, and documentation for seamless term integration into existing OHDSI vocabularies.
+Developed and maintained by the GIS Working Group, this package provides vocabularies, scripts, and documentation for terminology integration into existing OHDSI vocabularies.

 • Objective: To provide a comprehensive, standardized framework that enables the incorporation of geographic, toxicological, healthcare, behavioral, and socioeconomic terminology into the OMOP Common Data Model (CDM).